andreipall/andreipall.github.io/about.md

 Hello, my name is <strong>Andrei Pall</strong> and I am a web applications developer who lives in Brasov, Romania.

+I am a man who likes hiking, jogging and walking after work.
+I am 1.90 m tall and weigh 90 kg.
+If you are a woman who would like to know me as a person you can contact me on weekends or after working hours.

 I have over 6 years experience with programming languages like Java and PHP and database management systems like MySQL and PostgreSQL.

 I am currently employed at <a href="https://www.icore.ro" target="_blank">iCore Outsourcing</a> where I work in many different areas of web development from back end programming (Java, PHP, SQL) to front end engineering (HTML, CSS, and JavaScript/jQuery/Backbone), user experience and visual design.